akshayshanker/FUES/README.md

         = FUES(x_hat, v_hat, c_hat, a_prime_hat, M_bar = 2, LB = 10)
 ```

-The output arrays are the refined grids.
+The output arrays are refined grids.
 The value `M_bar` is the jump detection threshold and `LB` is the number of steps to take
-in the forward and backward scan.
+in the forward and backward scans.